olamakara/Object_Oriented_Programming/README.md

 # Object Oriented Programming
-Repository for the project on Object Oriented Programming at AGH.
+Repository for the project on Object Oriented Programming course at AGH.